 So, our first milk paint project was giving an old dresser a makeover.

-This dresser was given to us from my aunt and uncle and it easily dated back to the 1950s.
+This dresser was given to us by my aunt and uncle and it easily dated back to the 1950s.

 It was my uncle’s baby dresser in his nursery, and he was happy to give it a new home.